-The Company has outstanding awards granted under four equity compensation plans: the 2021 Equity Incentive Plan (the "Plan"), the Legacy Aurora 2017 Equity Incentive Plan (the "2017 Plan"), the Blackmore Sensors & Analytics, Inc. 2016 Equity Incentive Plan (the "Blackmore Plan"), and the OURS Technology Inc 2016 Stock Incentive Plan (the "OURS Plan").
+The Company has outstanding awards granted under four equity compensation plans: the 2021 Equity Incentive Plan (the "Plan"), the Legacy Aurora 2017 Equity Incentive Plan (the "2017 Plan"), the Blackmore Sensors & Analytics, Inc. 2016 Equity Incentive Plan (the "Blackmore Plan"), and the OURS Technology Inc 2017 Stock Incentive Plan (the "OURS Plan").
 The Company assumed awards under the 2017 Plan, the Blackmore Plan and the OURS Plan to the extent such employees continued as employees of the Company.

-On November 2, 2021, the Company adopted the Plan.
-The Plan makes available for issuance Class A common shares equal td21 million shares plus any shares subject to awards assumed in the Merger that are forfeited or otherwise expire after the Closing Date.
-Additionally, the Plan includes an annual increase on the first day of each fiscal year beginning in fiscal 2022 and ending in fiscal 2031 equal to the lesser of (i) 121 million, (ii) 5% of total shares outstanding on the last day of the preceding fiscal year, and (iii) a lesser number of shares determined by the Plans' administrator.
+The Plan includes an annual increase in class A common shares available for issuance on the first day of each fiscal year beginning in fiscal 2022 and ending in fiscal 2031 equal to the lesser of (i) 121 million, (ii) 5% of total shares outstanding on the last day of the preceding fiscal year, and (iii) a lesser number of shares determined by the Plans' administrator.
 Any stock options, RSUs or other awards from the 2017 Plan, the Blackmore Plan, or the OURS Plan that, on or after the Closing Date, expire or otherwise terminate without having been exercised or issued in full are added to the Plan up to a maximum of 121 million shares.
-As of December 31, 2022, there were 78 million shares available for grant under the Plan.
+As of December 31, 2023, there were 193 million shares available for grant under the Plan.